Fuel poverty and the Warm Homes Programme

 The Committee held a consultation and received fourteen responses.
 The Committee also held oral evidence sessions with stakeholders including think tanks, charities, and industry experts on the following dates:

-Following publication, Chair of the Committee, Jenny Rathbone MS, stated:
+On publication, Chair of the Committee, Jenny Rathbone MS, issued a media response and said:

 Business type: Committee Inquiry